stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="application-account-store-mappings"></a>
 ### Application Account Store Mappings

+Stormpath uses the term _Account Store_ to generically refer to either a [group](#groups) or a [directory](#directories), since they both are containers of (store) accounts.

-An application's `accountStoreMappings` collection reflects all [groups](#groups) and [directories](#directories) that are assigned to that application for the purpose of providing accounts that may login to the application.
+An application's `accountStoreMappings` collection, then, reflects all [groups](#groups) and [directories](#directories) that are assigned to that application for the purpose of providing accounts that may login to the application.
 By managing these mappings, you can control which account populations may login to an application.
 In this way, applications do not have _direct_ account stores of their own; account stores are instead _made available to_ applications based on associations with directories and groups.

 This is a powerful feature within Stormpath that allows you to segment account populations and control how accounts may use one or more applications.
 For example, the "Admin" user in an "Employees" directory vs. the "Admin" user in a "Customers" directory might require very different functionality in your application.